 You can call him Kush.

-In 2015, 2016 and 2017 Brandon had the distinguished of having his photos selected by the editors of National Geographic as some of their favorite pictures submitted to the magazine.
+From 2015 - 2019, Brandon had the distinguished honor of being published in National Geographic numerous times and had his photos selected by the editors as some of their favorite pictures submitted to the magazine.